impactorbitco/handbook-main/content/ims/policies/HR/Lone and Vulnerable Worker Policies.md

 **6. Training and Awareness**

-- **Lone Worker Training:** Green Orbit Digital will provide comprehensive training to lone workers on safety procedures, hazard awareness, emergency response protocols, and the use of safety equipment and communication devices.
+- **Lone Worker Training:** Impact Orbit Creative Group will provide comprehensive training to lone workers on safety procedures, hazard awareness, emergency response protocols, and the use of safety equipment and communication devices.
 - **Awareness Campaigns:** The company will conduct regular awareness campaigns to educate all employees about lone working risks, safety precautions, and the importance of supporting lone workers.

 **7. Equipment and Resources**